 Regular inspections are essential if you want to keep your home safe from white ants.
 The problem is that their activity is notoriously difficult to detect.
 That is until it’s too late (or you know exactly how to stop termites).
 This alone is a reason enough to utilise a professional termite inspection.
 However, there’s another one.
 When you book professional services, you also receive a guarantee and the pest technicians will take care of the termite colony for you.
 This will ensure your property is clean for at least a few months.
 The recommended period for inspections is at least once a year.

 The reason for this is that you can never be sure if everything you’re doing in order to keep the termites away is actually working.
 Many of the tips we’ll give you below have a relatively high success rate, but still are not 100% foolproof.
 Regular inspections will somewhat ensure your home is protected and termite free.
 Furthermore, the earlier a potential infestation is caught, the better.
 Considering termites cause millions of dollars worth of damages annually, you shouldn’t underestimate this threat.
 OK, now that the warning is out of the way…

 How to Keep Termites Away

-There are many actions you can undertake in order to keep termites away.
+It’s important that you know what is termite proofing because there are many actions you can undertake in order to keep termites away.
 All with various success rates.
 If you better understand the little vermin, the chance of keeping them away increases.
 Here are some of the most effective tips we can give you:

-1. Termites are crazy for wet wood.
+1. White ants are crazy for wet wood.